Akhilesh-pujar/PAYTM_COMPLETED/README.md

 - **Authentication**: JSON Web Tokens (JWT)
 - **Payment Integration**: (Simple money sending and receiving)

+  ## Usage

+- It is just learning purpose and I made this project with help of harkirat singh.
+-Only education purpose.

 ## Installation

 1. Clone the repository: